darrenbrien/darrenbrien.github.io/_posts/2020-04-27-tfx_kubeflow_wizard_of_oz.md

+---
+layout: post
-# Dodge the Wicked Witch of ML Pipelines with TensorFlow Extended (TFX)
+title: "Dodge the Wicked Witch of ML Pipelines with TensorFlow Extended (TFX)"
+---

 Machine Learning pipelines give rise to challenges for the teams which build and maintain them.
 Changes to data over time can give rise to unexpected outcomes, which leads to bugs in places where you don’t find them in other software.